Data-driven decoding of quantum error correcting codes using graph neural networks: Graph neural network decoder

 \subsection{Data structure}

 As discussed previously the data is in a form $D=(\{V_{Z}\},\{V_{X}\},\lambda_{Z/X})$, consisting of a set of detectors $V_{Z/X}$, specified by a space-time coordinate, together with a binary label.
 Based on this we construct a single graph.
 Each node corresponds to a detector event, and is annotated by a 5-vector (for the surface code with circuit-level noise) $\vec{X}=(b_1, b_2, x, y, t)$ containing the space-time coordinate $(x,y,t)$ and two exclusive binary (one-hot encoded) labels with $\vec{b}=(1,0)$ for an X-stabilizer and $\vec{b}=(0,1)$ for a Z-stabilizer.
 (The encoding of the type of stabilizer may be superfluous, as it can be deduced from the coordinate.)
-We initially consider a complete graph, with edge weights given by the inverse square supremum norm between the vertices, $e_{ij}=(\max\{|x_i - x_j|, |y_i - y_j|, |t_i - t_j|\})^{-2}$.
-This form of the edge weights is motivated by a naive picture of the minimum number of single data qubit measurement errors that would cause a pair of detectors.
-The main purpose of the weights is to give some measure of locality, in order to prune the graph.
-Smaller weight edges are removed, leaving only a fixed maximal node degree, which for the results presented in this work was capped at six.
+We initially consider a complete graph, with edge weights given by the euclidean distance between the detectors, $e_{ij}=1/\sqrt{(x_i - x_j)^2+(y_i - y_j)^2+(t_i - t_j)^2}$.
+The edge weights give a rough measure of the likelihood that two detectors are triggered due to the same error or set of errors and are used to prune edges in the graph.
+Lower weight edges are removed, leaving only a fixed maximal node degree, reducing the size of each data point such that it grows linearly with the number of nodes.
+The pruning using euclidean distance is efficiently implemented in the integrated data generation and training pipeline as a data-preprocessing step.